Helen Thorington: Networked Art

 Net Art: Thorington created several works for the Internet, among them Solitaire (with Marianne R. Petit and John Neilson), an interactive narrative experiment that invited users to co-author the piece; North Country, Parts 1 and 2, a hypertext, nonlinear narrative that can be experienced with or without audio accompaniment; and the multi-location, networked performance, Adrift, a cinematic journey across a harbor that included real-time webcam footage, text, 3D graphics, and soundscape.
 With collaborators Jesse Gilbert and Marek Walczak, Adrift was presented at Ars Electronica, Linz, Austria (1997); the tenth anniversary celebration of Kunstradio, Vienna; and the New Museum of Contemporary Art, New York City in 2002, as well as multiple times online.
 Adrift was supported by a Creative Capital grant.

 Networked Performance: After participating in PORT: Navigating Digital Culture, Thorington, with Jesse Gilbert, produced and performed in multiple networked, musical performances on the web beginning in 1998.
 Their collaborators included Harvestworks, the Pauline Oliveros Foundation, and Mills College.
-Thorington co-founded Networked_Performance (2004-2016) and Networked_Music_Review(2007-2016), two research blogs that chronicled network-enabled practice.
+Thorington co-founded Networked_Performance (2004–2016) and Networked_Music_Review (2007–2016), two research blogs that chronicled network-enabled practice.
 Thorington has lectured internationally, including at the conference Media in Transition 5: Creativity, Ownership and Collaboration in the Digital Age, Massachusetts Institute for Technology (2007); Digital Arts Weeks, Zurich (2007); and the conference Sounding Cultures, Cornell University, Ithaca, New York (2011).

 Other

 In 2001, Thorington created the sound for 9_11_01_scapes, which was included in Magnum Photos online audio/visual essay, "September 11" and The September 11 Digital Archive.
 The sound score was awarded Winner at the Aether Festival, KUNM-FM, Albuquerque, New Mexico (2003); and Honourable Recognition, Prix Bohemia Radio Festival, Czechoslovakia (2003).
-Thorington has taught numerous courses and workshops, including at Emerson College, Boston, Massachusetts; School of Visual Arts, New York University, New York; School of the Museum of Fine Arts, Boston; and Arts Technology Center, University of New Mexico, Albuquerque, New Mexico.
+Thorington taught numerous courses and workshops, including at Emerson College, Boston, Massachusetts; School of Visual Arts, New York University, New York; School of the Museum of Fine Arts, Boston; and Arts Technology Center, University of New Mexico, Albuquerque, New Mexico.